zenite-docs/zenite-docs.github.io/README.md

 1. Register at https://portal.zenite.io/register
 2. Verify your email and login with your credentials at https://portal.zenite.io
-3. Create a server and connect to your database server.
+3. Create a server and connect to your database.

 ## Billing

-zenite is billed using pay-as-you-go payment model, which means that servers are billed by the minute and you pay what you use.
+zenite is billed using pay-as-you-go payment model.
+Servers are billed by the minute for the time the server is online.

 You can try zenite for free for **10 days** using on Standard 1024 tier (read more on tiers [here](server/pricing.md)).
 Before the trial period ends, you will need to provide the billing data to prevent your servers from being deleted.